daxio/k8s-lemp/README.md

 ## TODO
 - [x] Add diagram detailing the general structure of the cluster
+- [ ] The WORDPRESS_DB_PASSWORD doesn't work with a `secretKeyRef` and instead needs the password entered in plaintext in the YAML file
 - [ ] Configure PHP to listen on a UNIX socket instead of port 9000 and pass the socket file to the `fastcgi_pass` parameter in NGINX.
 - [ ] Explore a logging solution for cluster pods such as [Logstash](https://www.elastic.co/guide/en/logstash/current/docker.html "Running Logstash on Docker")
 - [ ] High availability